noahehall/theBookOfNoah/0current/scripting.md

   - `command`
   - `env` see `env` elseware
   - `export` see `export` elseware
+  - `huponexit` determines if background jobs will be terminated n `SIGHUP`

 # shell options
   - you enable an option via `set -o OPTION` and disable it via `set +o OPTION`
   - `posix` comply with posix standard for shells

 # env vars
   - see the current value via `echo $VAR_NAME`